LLNL/scr/doc/rst/users/config.rst

 The :code:`TYPE` key identifies the redundancy scheme to be applied.
 This key is optional, and it defaults to the value of the :code:`SCR_COPY_TYPE` parameter if not specified.
+The :code:`BYPASS` key indicates whether to bypass cache and access data files directly on the parallel file system (1) or whether to store them in cache (0).
+In either case, redundancy is applied to internal SCR metadata using the specified descriptor settings.
+This key is optional, and it defaults to the value of the :code:`SCR_CACHE_BYPASS` parameter if not specified.

 Other keys may exist depending on the selected redundancy scheme.
 For :code:`XOR` schemes, the :code:`SET_SIZE` key specifies